+2023 2022

-Listed investments at fair value through profit or loss in: 2022 \$ 2021 \$
+Listed investments at fair value through profit or loss in: \$ \$

-Investment trusts 11,638,319 11,791,485
+Investment trusts 13,018,214 11,638,319

-11,638,319 11,791,485
+13,018,214 11,638,319

-Investments in 2022 were managed by Koda Capital on behalf of CARE Australia.
-Koda Capital managed a variety of investments which generate a return based on income from those investments and changes in the market value of investments.
+Investments in 2023 were managed by Koda Capital on behalf of CARE Australia.
+Koda Capital held a variety of investments which generate a return based on income from those investments and changes in the market value of investments.
 CARE Australia's investments managed by Koda Capital could generally be redeemed on an at-call basis at the market value of investment at the date of redemption less certain fees and charges.
 A small portion of the investments are less liquid and can be redeemed at set time periods for the market value of the investment less certain fees and charges.